CURRENTLY ACCEPTING APPLICATIONS FOR FALL 2017.

 - have a cumulative GPA of 2.5 on a 4.0 scale calculated over all college coursework (cumulative GPA as calculated by the Department of Nursing)

-- have completed the majority of lower-division coursework requirements, with no more than TWO non-nursing courses remaining to be completed prior to admission for Fall Semester 2014.
+- have completed the majority of lower-division coursework requirements, with no more than TWO non-nursing courses remaining to be completed prior to entry for Fall Semester 2014.
 NOTE: For the Fall Semester 2015 program, students must have ALL lower-division coursework (RN-BSN Required Core, Cognate Courses, elective courses) completed prior to entry to the program.

 |County||Location||Semester Start||Application Deadline|